-(Mark One) ⊠ Quarterly Report Pursuant to Section 13 or 15(d) of the Section 13 or 15(d) or ecurities Exchange Act of 1934 ☐ Transition Report Pursuant to Section 13 or 15(d) of the S For the Transition Period from to Securities Exchange Act of 1934 Commission fil le number: 001-35824 ersity Network, Inc. Delaware (State or Other Jurisdiction of Incorporation or Organization) 80-0900177 (I.R.S.
-Employer Identification No.) · · uite 600, Chicago, Illinois 60607 Executive Offices) (Zip Code) e: (312) 614-0950 Number, Including Area Code) (Former Name, Former Address and For N/A mer Fiscal Year, if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all rep Exchange Act of 1934 during the preceding 12 months (or for such and (2) has been subject to such filing requirements for the past 9 Yes $\boxtimes$ No $\square$ ch shorter period that the registrant was required to file such reports), tronically and posted on its corporate Web site, if any, every Interactive 05 of Regulation S-T (§232.405 of this chapter) during the preceding 12 d to submit and post such files) Indicate by check mark whether the registrant is a large accelerate company, or an emerging growth company.
-See the definitions of company," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer □ Non-accelerated filer □ Emerging growth company ⊠ Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the recomplying with any new or revised financial accounting standard Indicate by check mark whether the registrant is a shell company Yes $\square$ No $\boxtimes$ (as defined in Rule 12b-2 of the Exchange Act).
-There were 3,934,616 shares outstanding of the registrant's comm mon stock as of May 11, 2017.
+(Mark One) ⊠ Quarterly Report Pursuant to Section 13 or 15(d) of the Securitie For the Quarterly Period Ended June 30, 2017 (OR) es Exchange Act of 1934 ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities For the Transition Period from to es Exchange Act of 1934 Commission file numb per: 001-35824 Professional Divers (Exact name of Registrant as S • Delaware (State or Other Jurisdiction of Incorporation or Organization) 80-0900177 (I.R.S.
+Employer Identification No.) 801 W. Adams Street, Suite 600 (Address of Principal Executi Telephone: (312 (Registrant's Telephone Number N/A (Former Name, Former Address and Former Fis scal Year, if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all reports req Exchange Act of 1934 during the preceding 12 months (or for such short (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronical Data File required to be submitted and posted pursuant to Rule 405 of Remonths (or for such shorter period that the registrant was required to subtyes \boxtimes No \square egulation S-T (§232.405 of this chapter) during the preceding 12 Indicate by check mark whether the registrant is a large accelerated filer, company, or an emerging growth company.
+See the definitions of "large company," and "emerging growth company" in Rule 12b-2 of the Exchange e-accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer □ Non-accelerated filer □ Emerging growth company ⊠ Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the registrant complying with any new or revised financial accounting standards provide Indicate by check mark whether the registrant is a shell company (as defives $\ \square$ No $\ \boxtimes$ ined in Rule 12b-2 of the Exchange Act).
+There were 3,931,838 shares outstanding of the registrant's common stoo ck as of August 11, 2017.